Skip to product information

 About Book

-★Amidst the whirlwind of urban sprawl, the hidden daily lives of cleaners—who maintain the megacity's "respectability" and "cleanliness"?
-These migrant workers, filling their long workdays with physical labor, forge their own niches in Shenzhen, a city of all things inclusive.
-Living alongside stains and garbage, they uphold the city's unwavering pursuit of tidiness and detail.
-Author Zhang Xiaoman's mother is a member of this group of urban cleaners.
-Their initial motivations for arriving in the city are remarkably similar, and their journeys are closely tied to the trajectory of the times.
-They find their niches in Shenzhen, establish their own social circles, know how to seek opportunities, and are acutely aware of their place in the social hierarchy.
-They speak of their work with a certain self-deprecation.
-They are a vast group, yet they remain on the margins of urban life, virtually cut off from the city's "cleanliness," "comfort," and "convenience."
-The essence of their fate mirrors that of most of us.
+Who maintains the "dignity" and "cleanliness" of a super city?
+This is a group of migrant workers who fill their extra-long working hours with physical labor.
+They seek their living space in the all-inclusive city of Shenzhen, coexisting with dirt and garbage, supporting the city's civilization's endless pursuit of tidiness and detail.
+Author Zhang Xiaoman's mother is one of these urban cleaners.
+Their initial reasons for settling in the city are so similar, and their life journeys are closely tied to the trajectory of societal development.
+They seek out their niches in Shenzhen, have their own social circles, know how to find opportunities, are very clear about their status in the overall class hierarchy, and speak of their work in a self-deprecating tone.
+They are a large group, yet they are always on the fringes of urban life; the city's "tidiness," "comfort," and "convenience" are almost unrelated to them.
+The essence of their destiny, however, also mirrors that of most of us.

-Mother and daughter, "blue" and "white," the gap and integration between two generations.
-When my mother became a city cleaner, I reunited with her.
-She observed my life with a critical eye, and I responded fiercely.
-But I loved her and, even more, wanted to understand her.
-I began by understanding her work as a cleaner at a supermarket.
-She then brought me back very specific and vivid sketches of the daily lives of the cleaners.
-Together, mother and daughter pieced together the living conditions of this group.
-My mother had been a blue-collar worker toiling her whole life, while I, a white-collar worker, had seemingly made the leap to a "respectable class," a fact my mother had always been proud of.
-As we documented the stories of the cleaners, I was able to reflect on my own origins.
-I increasingly felt that many of my seemingly hard-working actions and the seemingly connected communities were actually vulnerable.
-My mother, like me, and the cleaners, share the same inability to give up.
-We share a common origin.
-Throughout this process, the mother came to the sad realization that her children, despite their hard work, ultimately struggled to maintain a mere cog in the urban fabric.
-A single misstep could lead them to slip outside the mainstream.
-Through the stories of the cleaners, perhaps we can also reflect on our own circumstances and our own lives.
-As for my mother and I, true understanding between the two generations may never be achieved, but the process of documenting and writing about my mother's life has strengthened our mutual trust and support.
+When her mother became an urban cleaner, "I" and my mother lived together again.
+My mother observed "my" life with a critical eye, and "I" responded fiercely.
+But "I" loved my mother and wanted to understand her even more.
+"I" tried to understand her by starting with understanding her cleaning work in a super mall.
+My mother then brought back very specific and vivid daily sketches of the cleaner community to "me," and mother and daughter together pieced together the living conditions of this group.
+My mother was a blue-collar worker who did physical labor all her life, while "I" was a white-collar worker who seemingly entered the "decent class," which my mother always took pride in.
+As mother and daughter documented the stories of the cleaner community, "I" was able to look back at my origins and increasingly felt that many of my seemingly diligent actions and seemingly connected circles were actually vulnerable.
+"I," like my mother and the cleaners, was someone who couldn't break free; we shared common origins.
+And in this process, my mother sadly realized that her children, who studied hard to succeed, ultimately just barely maintained a screw-like job in urban life, and with a slight mishap, could also slip out of "mainstream life."
+Through the stories of the cleaner community, perhaps we can also reflect on our own situations and lives.
+As for "me" and my mother, a true understanding between the two generations may never be reached, but the process of documenting and writing about my mother's life made "me" and my mother trust and support each other more than ever before.

-★Recommended by Liang Hong, Chen Nianxi and Huang Deng!
+★Jointly recommended by Liang Hong, Chen Nianxi, and Huang Deng!

 Publication Date